 - to help journalists better evaluate and investigate the validity of these numbers,

 - to help journalists utilize numbers to substantiate or refute a story, and

 - to assist journalists with new story ideas for challenging conventional wisdom.

 Who Will Benefit from This Retreat?

 The ideal participant is anyone who deals with public policy issues, broadly defined — health care, the environment, trade, the work place, or politics — any area where numbers and data help the media tell the story.
-The Weidenbaum Center's 2011 Media Retreat will help you to better analyze the information you work with.
+The Weidenbaum Center's 2014 Media Retreat will help you to better analyze the information you use.
 Join us for a stimulating four days.

 Wianno Club in Cape Cod